Public Resources

 When items are too large to be transported, or in-situ components such as pipeworks need to be radiographed, then the radioactive source and/or X-ray set must be taken to the the site for testing and this is known as 'site radiography'.
 SRP together with the British Institute of Non-Destructive Testing has produced a guidance leaflet with a checklist.

 Over recent years, handheld X-ray fluorescence spectrometry equipment has become increasingly popular for “in field” analysis of a wide range of materials in alloy analysis, scrap metal dealing, archaeology, the precious metals industry and even the toy industry.
 Originally, portable XRF units utilised a sealed radioactive source, but these have been replaced with battery-powered x-ray generators.
-Such X-ray equipment is capable of producing high levels of radiation and this guidance has been produced to identify the potential risks and the appropriate safety requirements to ensure safe use.
+Such X-ray equipment is capable of producing high levels of radiation and this guidance (update available shortly) has been produced to identify the potential risks and the appropriate safety requirements to ensure safe use.

 Contacting specialist advisers: Radiation Protection Advisers, Radioactive Waste Advisers, Laser Protection Advisers